 Care-experienced applicants are also considered under our contextualised admissions policy, so you could be eligible for a reduced offer.
-We will also email you about potential funding opportunities or accommodation scholarships you might be interested in applying to.
+We'll also email you about potential funding opportunities or accommodation scholarships you might be interested in applying to.
 Some of these have deadlines in May/June the year you start, so it's important that you check your emails so that you don't miss out.

 We can also give you advice on your UCAS application and, if applicable, help you prepare for an interview.